heroku/node-heroku-client/docs/plan.md

 # plan

 Plans represent different configurations of add-ons that may be added to apps.
+Endpoints under add-on services can be accessed without authentication.

 ## Actions